Futures studies: Education

 By the early 2000s, educators began to independently institute futures studies (sometimes referred to as futures thinking) lessons in K-12 classroom environments.
 To meet the need, non-profit futures organizations designed curriculum plans to supply educators with materials on the topic.
 Many of the curriculum plans were developed to meet common core standards.
 Futures studies education methods for youth typically include age-appropriate collaborative activities, games, systems thinking and scenario building exercises.

 There are several organizations devoted to furthering the advancement of Foresight and Future Studies worldwide.
 Teach the Future emphasizes foresight educational practices appropriate for K-12 schools.
 Warmer Sun Education is a global online learning community for K-12 students and their parents to learn about exponential progress, emerging technologies and their applications and exploring possible pathways to solve humanity's grand challenges.
 The University of Houston has a Master's (MS) level graduate program through the College of Technology as well as a certificate program for those interested in advanced studies.
-The Department of Political Science at the University of Hawaii Manoa has the Hawaii Research Center for Future Studies which offers a Master's (MA) in addition to a Doctorate (Ph.D.).
+The Department of Political Science and College of Social Sciences at the University of Hawaii Manoa has the Hawaii Research Center for Future Studies which offers a Master's (MA) in addition to a Doctorate (PhD).